eharrison190736/eharrison190736.github.io/project1.md

-Example 2 of html tags that were being tested
+Examples of html tags that were being tested